Labuan client case studies in 2023

 To enable him to invoice Clients and make payments, Marcus also required our assistance to open a corporate bank account for the Labuan company.
 We had recommended a corporate bank account in either Singapore or Hong Kong since both countries have excellent banking facilities.
 However, since Marcus was spending the bulk of his time in Singapore he felt that he would be able to legally minimise his tax exposure by opening a Hong Kong corporate bank account.

 As a result, we referred the case to our Banking Team in Hong Kong.
-Healy Consultants works closely with Standard Chartered Bank in Hong Kong, and is one of the few corporate service providers who can open a corporate bank account for our Clients without them needing to visit the bank in person.
+Healy Consultants works closely with the Hong Kong branch of an international bank , and is one of the few corporate service providers who can open a corporate bank account for our Clients without them needing to visit the bank in person.

 That said, opening a corporate bank account for a Labuan company is challenging and requires substantial support documentation to justify the existence of the company.
 Our Singapore-based Marketing and Media Team therefore prepared a detailed business plan (in the bank’s preferred format) describing the company’s activities, information about the bank signatory, a brief market analysis and financial projections, and why it required a Hong Kong corporate bank account.
 Hong Kong banks also require evidence of the business, the form of contracts and invoices, which proved difficult for Marcus since the company had only just been incorporated.
 However, Healy Consultants banking team was able to come up with a workaround solution which satisfied the bank’s requirements, including submitting Client invoices from Marcus’ UK company, which essentially provides the same services as the Labuan entity.